 Hello!
-My name is Nichole, and I’m currently a third-year undergraduate at UEA studying International Development with Overseas Experience.
+My name is Nichole, I'm the Ambassador for North America and I’m currently a third-year undergraduate at UEA studying International Development with Overseas Experience.

 As a degree programme, International Development is not at all common among undergraduates in the U.S., but UEA is one of the best in the world.
 Among all the schools I’d applied to, UEA was the perfect balance between being strong academically and being a friendly and dynamic community.
 As for studying abroad to begin with, I wanted the experience of being an international student in a place with which I was totally unfamiliar.
 I’d grown up in a very metropolitan area, so I was after something more homely yet just as vibrant.
 A lot of my peers and my community questioned my decision, but I knew it would be the more fulfilling path for me.
 “Do different” was UEA’s motto, and that spoke directly to who I am as a person.
 I loved the challenge and the unpredictability of it, which to me just seemed like an adventure!